bbouille/hello-world-django-aws/README.md

 A Hello World app shipped to AWS using Docker from dev to production environnements.

+## TODO

+- Enable a Docker Registry
+- Configure environment settings for stagging and production
+- Ensure to enforce the twelve-factor methodology

 ## Preparing the environment
 In order to run the code we will set up a virtual environment using [venv](https://docs.python.org/fr/3/library/venv.html).